rshahid26/diophantine-methods/README.md

 npm install diophantine-methods
 ```
 ## Diophantine Equations
-Turn an equation written symbolically into a DiophantineEquation object.
+Turn a linear equation written symbolically into a DiophantineEquation object.
 The variables of the object are parameterized and manipulated in terms of free variables t_1, t_2, ... t_{n-1}.
 ```javascript
 import { returnDiophantineEquation } from 'diophantine-methods'